How to manage ASIO drivers

 |•||Starting and stopping the usage of a specific ASIO device through the ASIO.DeviceStart and ASIO.DeviceStop methods.|

-The call to the ASIO.DeviceStart method is mandatory in order to be able starting a recording session on a specific ASIO device.
+The call to the ASIO.DeviceStart method is mandatory in order to perform playback of the loaded sound on a specific ASIO device.
 You can know if a specific ASIO device is already started through the ASIO.DeviceIsStarted method.

 After starting an ASIO device, it will be possible performing the following tasks: